Succession Planning: A Critical Talent Retention Strategy

-There is a tremendous amount of generational diversity in the workforce!
-In 2015, the Millennial generation became the largest segment of the workforce.
-This generation is likely to leapfrog Xers and Boomers into positions of leadership and various other roles of responsibility.
-Therefore, it is important to establish an intentional, systematic strategy to support and utilize the inherent differences and strengths of each generation.
+There is a tremendous amount of generational diversity in the workforce making it essential to establish an intentional, systematic strategy for the inherent differences and strengths of each generation.

 The key leadership questions related to succession and talent include: